Skip to main content

 Frequently asked questions

 Request a POD beneficiary designation form at any Georgia's Own branch or contact Member Services at (800) 533-2062.
 Complete the form with each beneficiary's full legal name, Social Security number, date of birth, and relationship.
 Designate primary and contingent beneficiaries with percentage allocations.
 All account owners must sign the form.
-Submit at a branch or by mail.
+Submit at a branch or by mail to P.O.
+Box 105205, Atlanta, GA 30348.
 Note: in Georgia, corporations (including charitable nonprofits) cannot be named as POD beneficiaries.

 IRA accounts at Georgia's Own use a separate IRA Beneficiary Designation Form, distinct from the POD beneficiary form used for deposit accounts.
-Per the Georgia's Own Membership Agreement, POD and trust beneficiary designations do not apply to Individual Retirement Accounts.
+Per the Georgia's Own Membership and Account Agreement, POD and trust beneficiary designations do not apply to Individual Retirement Accounts.
 IRA beneficiary designations supersede any instructions in a will or trust.
 To update your IRA beneficiary, visit a branch or contact Member Services at (800) 533-2062 to request the IRA beneficiary form.
+A trust can still be named as an IRA beneficiary on the IRA-specific form when appropriate.

 Sources